SoochowRobin/Messag_Queue_Section/README.md

 Producer side just configure the key-value serializer and topic name.
 Application extends **CommandLineRunner** interface to override run() method, and this method will be extected when the application start. <br>
 Consumer side just configure key-value deserializer and Datasource information.
 And user Listener annotation to listen to specific topic. <br>

+**Spring-Kafka-microservices**<br>
+This project build an RESTFul API to make one producer service and this service and put message get from requestbody into kafka message queue.
+And two consumer serivce stock service to stock these message into database and email service to send email notification. <br>